Josh Shapiro: Fiscal policies

 During Shapiro's first two years in office, Pennsylvania's credit rating increased three times (according to Standard & Poor, Fitch Ratings, and Moody's Investors Service), and its score is the state's highest since 2013.
 He has proposed lowering corporate income taxes from 8.99% to 4.99% by 2026.
 At an event with Janet Yellen in July 2024, Shapiro reiterated his support for "aggressive" corporate tax cuts.

 In February 2024, Shapiro unveiled his proposed $48.3 billion state budget for the 2024 and 2025 fiscal year, mostly consisting of funding public schools, public transit, higher education and infrastructure, with tax collections projected to increase by $1 billion.
 Critics argued that the budget would inflate the state's deficit to over $6 billion by 2028 and lead to large tax increases.
 Ultimately, Shapiro rolled back some of his proposals and signed a $47.6 billion budget in July.

+Shapiro proposed increasing career and technical training in high schools, tripling state funding for apprenticeships and union skills programs and creating a Pennsylvania office of workforce development.
+He supports unions and has vowed to veto any "right to work" legislation.

 Workforce

 As governor, Shapiro said he has focused on expanding Pennsylvania's workforce.
-The day after his inauguration, he signed an executive order eliminating the four-year college degree requirement for 92% of state government jobs.
+The day after his inauguration, he signed an executive order eliminating the four-year college degree requirement for 92% of state government jobs, fulfilling a campaign promise.
 On July 31, he issued an executive order establishing the Commonwealth Workers Transformation Program (CWTP), which provides grants to ensure that companies and contractors have the skilled workforce required.
 As part of the program, as much as $400 million could be used for workforce training in Pennsylvania until 2028.

-On August 28, Shapiro announced that the college education requirement for state police cadets had been eliminated amid a decline in police applicants.
+On August 28, 2023, Shapiro announced that the college education requirement for state police cadets had been eliminated amid a decline in police applicants.
 In September, he signed an executive order that established an artificial intelligence board to "assist employees in serving Pennsylvanians, keeping our communities safe and growing our economy".
 In March 2024, he issued a directive increasing Pennsylvania's use of Project Labor Agreements (PLAs).
 In May, he issued an executive order establishing the Hire, Improve, Recruit, Empower (HIRE) Committee to attempt to fill in roughly 600 open positions in the state government as well as ensuring the retention of high-performing employees.